Explore two Galapagos volcanic islands: Santa Cruz, and Isabela and their wild sceneries where human and the wildlife interact in perfect harmony.

 Total hike from the starting point to the Volcan Chico area is 8 kms, same way return.

-After returning from Sierra Negra, we will have lunch at Campo Duro.
+After returning from Sierra Negra, we will have lunch at a local farm.

 In liaison with the Galapagos National Park, this property also takes care of giant tortoises under a special granting program that your guides will carefully explain to you.